City of Hamilton COVID-19 guidelines and procedures for child care operators

 Operators will report online using the Child Care Licensing Portal (One-Key Portal).

 All serious occurrence reports will automatically be forwarded to the City of Hamilton child care services management once submitted to the child care licensing system.
 Child care services management staff will follow up with operators as deemed necessary.

-View reporting requirements Serious Occurrence Reporting Guidelines.
+View reporting requirements Serious Occurrence Fact Sheet.

 When a provisional license is issued child care operators are to notify the City of Hamilton child care services management and review the plan for compliance and City of Hamilton will assist and support development.

 Average daily rates

 The City of Hamilton has Funding Agreement with over 77 organizations who operate approximately 208 centre based licensed child care programs.
 The City conducts an annual review with these operators - part of that review is a salary survey and a per diem rate review.

 |Position||Description||Average hourly base rate*||Average hourly rate with wage subsidy**|